 I love theatre, poetry, good food, searching but playful conversation, and the ‘naked’ witnessing life.

-My two books are: Encounters with an Inexplicable Man: Stories of Osho as Told by his People (just published in Hindi under the title Ek Avyakhya Purush Ke Saath: Osho Ki Kahaniyan Unke Logon Ki Zubaani) and Dinner with Osho: Two Women’s Intimate Tales on the Path of Meditation, due out later this year.
-I am currently working on a third, an old diary written under Osho’s direction when I was one of his personal energy mediums.
+My two books are: Encounters with an Inexplicable Man: Stories of Osho as Told by his People (published in Hindi under the title Ek Avyakhya Purush Ke Saath: Osho Ki Kahaniyan Unke Logon Ki Zubaani and recently published in Tamil) and Dinner with Osho: Intimate Tales of Two Women on the Path of Meditation.
+I am currently working on a third, a diary written under Osho’s direction when I was one of his personal energy mediums.